Famous Dave's Excellent Q3 2017

 However, I continued and continue to believe in the turnaround because of the low valuation ($3.90 per share x 7 million shares equals a market capitalization of $27.3 million and net debt as of 9/30/17 (and per the conference call) was only $1.9 million.
 So at $3.90, we are looking at an enterprise value of call it $30 million.

-Moreover, royalty companies trade a much higher valuation as the shadow debt from operating leases is non existent and it is an asset light model.
+Moreover, royalty companies trade at a much higher valuation as the shadow debt from operating leases is non-existent and it is an asset-light model.

 This is a good segue to discuss one the best aspects of the Q3 2017 earnings release.